 A: Table 8.4 shows the eigenvectors and correlations (called factor loadings in STATISTICA) computed with the original data and the standardised data.
-The first ones, $\mathbf{u}1$ and $\mathbf{u}2$ , are computed with MATLAB using the covariance matrix; the second ones, $\mathbf{f}1$ and $\mathbf{f}2$ , are computed with STATISTICA (see Figure 8.5) using the correlation matrix.
-Figure 8.6 shows the corresponding pc scores (called factor scores in STATISTICA).
+The first ones, \mathbf{u}1 and \mathbf{u}2 , are computed with MATLAB or R using the covariance matrix; the second ones, \mathbf{f}1 and \mathbf{f}2 , are computed with STATISTICA using the correlation matrix.
+Figure 8.6 shows the corresponding pc scores (called factor scores in STATISTICA), that is the data projections onto the principal components.

 We see that by using the covariance matrix, only one eigenvector has dominant correlations with the original variables, namely the "compression breaking load" variables RMCS and RCSG.
 These variables are precisely the ones with highest variance.
-Note also the dominant values of the first two elements of u.
-When using the correlation matrix, the f elements are more balanced and express the contribution of several original features: f1 highly correlated with chemical features, and f2 highly correlated with density (MVAP), porosity (PAOA), and water absorption (AAPN).
+Note also the dominant values of the first two elements of \mathbf{u} .
+When using the correlation matrix, the \mathbf{f} elements are more balanced and express the contribution of several original features: \mathbf{f}1 highly correlated with chemical features, and \mathbf{f}2 highly correlated with density (MVAP), porosity (PAOA), and water absorption (AAPN).

-The scatter plot of Figure 8.6a shows that the pc scores obtained with the covariance matrix are unable to discriminate the several groups of rocks; $\mathbf{u}1$ only discriminates the rock classes between high and low "compression breaking load" groups.
-On the other hand, the scatter plot in Figure 8.6b shows that the pc scores obtained with the correlation matrix discriminate the rock classes, both in terms of chemical composition ( $\mathbf{f}1$ basically discriminates Ca vs. SiO2-rich rocks) and of density-porosity-water absorption features ( $\mathbf{f}2$ ).
+The scatter plot of Figure 8.6a shows that the pc scores obtained with the covariance matrix are unable to discriminate the several groups of rocks; \mathbf{u}1 only discriminates the rock classes between high and low "compression breaking load" groups.
+On the other hand, the scatter plot in Figure 8.6b shows that the pc scores obtained with the correlation matrix discriminate the rock classes, both in terms of chemical composition (\mathbf{f}1 basically discriminates Ca vs. SiO2-rich rocks) and of density-porosity-water absorption features (\mathbf{f}2).